Everest Base Camp Trek 2025

 Day 11 – Today we cross the most famous of the high passes – The Cho La.
 It is an easily accessible pass – but at 5,420m the altitude will make it slow going.
 The views when you get there, however, are well worth the effort involved.
 After admiring the vista we drop down to Dzongla (4,910m) in time for afternoon tea.
 This is our longest day and will see us trekking for around 5 to 6 hours.

-Day 12 – Today we transfer around the corner to the village of Lobuche passing an amazing turquoise lake along the way and with epic views of Ama Dablam in the windscreen.
-It’s only a couple of hours today.
+Day 12 – Today we transfer around the corner to the village of Lobuche, passing an amazing turquoise lake along the way and with epic views of Ama Dablam in the windscreen.
+We then continue along the trail to Gorak Shep – the topmost settlement in the region.

-Day 13 – An early start will see us getting to Gorak Shep for elevenses.
-After this we can take in a quick (!) ascent of Kala Pattar before continuing to Everest Base Camp where we will stay for the night.
+Day 13 – An early start will allow us to fit in a quick (!) ascent of Kala Pattar before continuing to Everest Base Camp where we will stay for the night.

 Day 14 – It’s time to drop back down the trail and an early start will allow us to get to the iconic village of Dingboche.
 It’s an amazing village with the highest farming in the region and sublime views across to Island Peak and Lhotse.